louadi/NEASE/README.md

 ## Data input

 The standard input of the package is a DataFrame object with the exon coordinates and Ensembl IDs of the genes (also recommended).
-- first column  - genes IDs (Only Ensembl gene IDs can be used).
+- First column  - genes IDs (Only Ensembl gene IDs can be used).
 - Second column - start of the exon coordinate.
 - Third column  - end of the exon coordinate.
 - Fourth column - dPSI (optionally)